-This week saw the start of one of the largest wildlife translocation projects that Africa has ever seen, whereby 6 000 animals, donated by Mr Wilfried Pabst, owner of Sango Wildlife Conservancy in the Save Valley Conservancy in Zimbabwe, will find a new home in the 4 000 km² Zinave National Park in Mozambique.
-A further 500 animals will be sourced from Gorongosa National Park, where sufficient numbers of wildlife have been built up through the partnership between the government of Mozambique and the Gorongosa Restoration Project. read more
+This week saw the start of one of the largest wildlife translocation projects that Africa has ever seen, whereby 7 500 animals will find a new home in the 4 000 km² Zinave National Park in Mozambique over the next three years, coming from other protected areas in Mozambique, South Africa and Zimbabwe.
+This mammoth project is a collaboration between the three governments, as partners to the Great Limpopo Transfrontier Conservation Area (TFCA), of which Zinave is an important component.
+Mr Wilfried Pabst, owner of Sango Wildlife Conservancy in the Save Valley Conservancy in Zimbabwe has committed to donate 6 000 of these animals over the next three years, of which the Zimbabwe government has agreed to the translocation of the first 2 000 this year.
+A further 500 animals will be sourced from Gorongosa National Park, where sufficient numbers of wildlife have been built up through the partnership between the government of Mozambique and the Gorongosa Restoration Project, while 50 elephants will be donated from Ezemvelo KZN Wildlife in South Africa. read more

 Zinave National Park is situated in the Inhambane Province of Mozambique and covers some 408 000 ha.
 Banhine National Park, measuring 725 000 ha lies about 150km south of Zinave.